pnp/cli-microsoft365/docs/docs/cmd/context/option/option-remove.md

 # context option remove

-Removes a CLI for Microsoft 365 context option in the current working folder
+Removes an option by defined option from context

 ## Usage